Sarah Green (politician)

-Sarah Louise Green (born 25 April 1982) is a British businesswoman and Liberal Democrat politician who has been the Member of Parliament (MP) for Chesham and Amersham since 2021.
+Sarah Louise Green (born 25 April 1982) is a Welsh businesswoman and Liberal Democrat politician who has been the Member of Parliament (MP) for Chesham and Amersham since 2021.

 Early life and career

 Sarah Green was born on 25 April 1982 in Corwen, Clwyd in North Wales, and grew up there.
 She studied at Aberystwyth University and Manchester Metropolitan University.
 She was the chair of IR Cymru (now Welsh Young Liberals) during her time at Aberystwyth.
 She speaks Welsh fluently.

 Green founded the marketing and communications company Green and Ginger in 2014.
 Her previous experience included working for Euromonitor International and Kantar TNS.

 In 2019, Green worked on Dominic Grieve's general election campaign.

 Parliamentary career

 Green was selected as the Liberal Democrat candidate for the Ynys Môn constituency for the 2005 general election.
 She finished fifth with 6.8% of the vote behind the incumbent Labour MP Albert Owen, Plaid Cymru's Eurig Wyn, the independent candidate Peter Rogers, and the Conservative candidate.

 At the 2010 general election, Green contested Arfon, where she finished fourth with 14.1% of the vote behind Plaid Cymru's Hywel Williams, Labour's Alun Pugh, and the Conservative's Robin Millar.

 On 4 April 2021, Dame Cheryl Gillan died from cancer, triggering the 2021 Chesham and Amersham by-election.
 Green was elected as MP with 56.7% of the vote and a majority of 8,028.
 Green is only the third MP to represent the constituency since its creation in 1974, and taking preceding constituencies into account the first MP other than a Conservative since 1923.
 She is also the constituency's second consecutive Welsh-born MP.

 In her victory speech, Green called on voters to "reject Conservative mismanagement" and vowed to "continue the work of holding this Government to account for letting Covid rip through the care homes.
 We will speak up for the three million people excluded from financial support throughout the pandemic and we will challenge Boris Johnson to be far more ambitious in tackling climate change, supporting our frontline workers and backing our small businesses."
 She was sworn into Parliament on 21 June 2021, and made her maiden speech on 7 September 2021.

 On 11 July 2022, Green was appointed Liberal Democrat Spokesperson for International Trade and Liberal Democrat Spokesperson for Wales, roles she held until shortly after the 2024 General Election.